Victor-Palacios/Youtube_Deception_Detection/README.md

-# Youtube_Deception_Detection
+# Slides and Data for Youtube Video on Deception Detection with spaCy

-Slides and relevant material for my YouTube deception detection video
+A case study of data-driven deception detection and how to expand the scale of that study by using spaCy.